Skip to content

 To use encrypted values in the doco-cd app configuration, store secrets in encrypted text files and reference them with *_FILE environment variables (for example, GIT_ACCESS_TOKEN_FILE).
 Each variable should point to the encrypted file path inside the container.

-For example, to use an encrypted Git access token, create a text file with the token and encrypt it with SOPS:
+To use an encrypted Git access token, create a text file with the token and encrypt it with SOPS:

 printf "my-git-access-token" > git-access-token.txt